alisalamatian1/InvestmentTracker/README.md

 ## 💹 What it does?

 - It gives users investment options to pick and enables them to keep track of how their money is growing over time
-- I hope this app help others to grow interest about finance and seek to educate themselves about money.
+- I hope this app helps others to grow interest about finance and seek to educate themselves about money.

 More specifically: <br />
 By the end of the phase 4, a user can sign up or if they already have an account log in to the app.